Multi Time Frame Trend Line - Premium Indicator

 Image - 18 (Click to ZOOM)

-Even if you are on a lower time frame chart and main trend line drawn on a higher time is broken, it will not be visible from lower time frame chart.
-In Image – 17, you can see a higher time frame main trend line which was visible in Image – 16, is now broken by current market price at the point which is shown by white circle and at the same time color of the arrow of that specific time in ‘Trend Strength Meter’ is also changed, which is pointed by light blue right arrow in Image – 17.
-But if you now change the chart’s time frame to that specific higher time frame, where the higher time fame main trend line was drawn, you will see that broken trend line with arrow to point where exactly that was broken, which are pointed by green up arrow and white left arrow in Image – 18.
+Even when viewing a lower timeframe chart, a broken main trend line from a higher timeframe will not be visible on the lower timeframe.
+In Image 17, a higher timeframe main trend line (previously visible in Image 16) is broken by the current market price (marked by a white circle).
+Simultaneously, the arrow colour in the corresponding timeframe of the ‘Trend Strength Meter’ changes (indicated by a light-blue right arrow in Image 17).
+If you switch to the higher timeframe where the trend line was drawn, you will see the broken trend line and an arrow marking the break (shown by a green up arrow and white left arrow in Image 18).

 Image - 19 (Click to ZOOM)